-TOPEKA – (December 13, 2013) – The Kansas Crime Victims Compensation Board yesterday awarded financial assistance to 106 victims of violent crime at its December meeting, Kansas Attorney General Derek Schmidt said.
+TOPEKA – (November 9, 2012) – The Kansas Crime Victims Compensation Board awarded help to more than 100 victims of violent crime at its November meeting, Kansas Attorney General Derek Schmidt said.

 The Division of Crime Victims Compensation in Schmidt’s office administers the Crime Victims Compensation program, which was established in 1978 to help victims of violent crime pay for their unexpected expenses such as medical treatment, mental health counseling, lost wages, dependent support and funeral expenses.

 The state’s three-member Crime Victims Compensation Board determines claims that are eligible for payment and how much money will be awarded to each claimant.
 Awards are limited to a maximum total amount of $25,000 with limitations of $5,000 for funeral expense, $3,500 for outpatient mental health counseling, $10,000 for inpatient mental health treatment and $1,000 for grief counseling for family survivors of homicide victims.

 A portion of assessed court costs and fines, inmate wages, parole fees and restitution paid by convicted offenders provides funding to the program.

 For more information about the Crime Victims Compensation Program call (785) 296-2359 or visit the Attorney General's website at www.ag.ks.gov.